eseidel/space_traders/packages/gen/README.md

 * Generates good quality, modern Dart code.
 * Gives readable errors on failure.
 * Generates much, but not all, of OpenAPI 3.0.
-* Generates independent classes, which can be used in pieces.
-* Supports immutable output.
 * Generates testable code.

 ## Design